GabeMed/my-anime-list-clone/README.md

 ---

-## 🚀 Part 2 - Upcoming Features
+## 🚀 Part 2

-> 🔨 This is being developed in this repo.

-The following features will be implemented:
+The second part of the project includes the following features:

-### Planned Features
+### Features
 - 📄 Detail pages with dynamic routes for anime
 - 🌟 Platform, rating, and release year filters
+- 🎥 Anime trailler display
 - 📷 Thumbnail and meta information display improvements
 - ⚙️ API integration with detailed info per item
 - 🧠 Better global state management with Zustand selectors
-- 💬 Review sections or user interactions

 ### Dev Enhancements
-- 🌐 Deployment-ready Vite config
-- 💡 Accessibility improvements
-- ✅ TypeScript strict mode & custom hooks
-- 🧪 Unit and integration tests (maybe)
+- 🌐 Deploy to vercel, and link git repository with the vercel project for hot updates.

 ---